 Welcome to the RRPictureArchives.NET contributor site of Thomas C. Ayers.

-"So," you say, "how's come all of these photos of the Pennsylvania Railroad?"
+"So," you might ask, "what's with all of these photos and articles about the Pennsylvania Railroad?"

-When I was really young, my Mother would take my little Brother and me for walks along the Pennsylvania Railroad's tracks in Hollidaysburg, Pennsylvania, where we'd be serenaded by steam locomotives switching cars back and forth.
-Kinda figures we'd end-up there, since her own Father was a PRR locomotive fireman & engineman for 50 years.
+When I was really young, my Mother would take my brother Jim and I for walks along the Pennsylvania Railroad's tracks in Hollidaysburg, Pennsylvania, where we'd be serenaded by steam locomotives switching cars back and forth.
+Kinda figures we'd end-up there, since her own Father was a PRR locomotive fireman and engineman for 50 years.

 When I was a little older, I found that I was obsessed with trains.
 First, there was the Lionel Lines Layout in the basement.
 Then there was watching trains.
 Then there was photographing trains.
-And all-along there was the melancholy sense that something really, really amazing had passed . . . and that I had just missed it: the "Age of Steam."
+And all-along there was the melancholy sense that something really, really amazing had just passed . . . and that I had just missed it ~ namely, the "Age of Steam."

 You may browse my collection of pictures via the menu located on the left hand side of the page.
 I hope you enjoy the collection and thanks for stopping by!